alldaygzchen/typescript/readme.md

 # lesson5 (Classes and Interface) not done summarize chap 62 + what is prototype + continue 66

+- event handling (overall system) = event + action(callback)
+- Normally it is async since the callback is triggered only after event occurs ensuring program not blocking
+- Regular function depends on how a function is called (this keyword can change dynamically in callback since it is passed an argument to be executed later)
+- event listener regular function binds in the backgorund, thus this keyword represent the element not undefined or window which is exception
+- Arrow function does not have its own this, thus it will capture from lexical scope first to be stable
+- Arrow function
+  - In objects, arrow function inherits this keyword from the surrounding context (global or outer function)
+  - In classes, arrow functiom is bound to the instance because it is defined as an instance property
+- When encounter callbacks, check it is a regular function or arrow function defined in objects or classes

 - creating objects has two method: classes and object literal

 ```